Using the Shape Tools in Photoshop 2021

 However, if you know the exact radius value you need for the corner(s), then instead of dragging with the On-Canvas Controls, you can enter the exact value in Photoshop's Properties panel, which we'll look at next:

 The Live Shape properties in the Properties panel

 While the On-Canvas Controls are very convenient, they're not the only way to adjust the appearance of your shape.
-In fact, as of Photoshop CC 2021, any shape drawn with any of Photoshop's geometric shape tools (the Rectangle, Rounded Rectangle, Ellipse, Triangle, Polygon, and Line Tools) is now a Live Shape.
+In fact, as of Photoshop 2021, any shape drawn with any of Photoshop's geometric shape tools (the Rectangle, Rounded Rectangle, Ellipse, Triangle, Polygon, and Line Tools) is now a Live Shape.